 Australia’s Most Amazing McDonald’s Restaurants

-If you’re looking for architectural inspiration, fast food chain McDonald’s probably isn’t the first design that jumps to mind.
+If you’re looking for architectural inspiration, going to grab a burger at McDonald’s probably isn’t the first idea that comes to mind.

-But around Australia the restaurant’s outlets represent some stunning examples of both modern and historical architecture, with photo-worthy facades clever use of space.
+But around Australia the famed restaurant chain’s outlets represent some stunning examples of both modern and historical architecture, with photo-worthy facades and clever uses of space.

 Here are five of Australia’s most amazing McDonald’s restaurants.